 The Reserve falls within the recently-declared KAZA Transfrontier Conservation Area, the largest conservation area in Africa.
 The KAZA TCA extends across the boundaries of five countries: Zimbabwe, Zambia, Botswana, Namibia and Angola, and aims to achieve goals of sustainable ecotourism in the area.

-The vegetation and fauna characteristics are similar to that of the surrounding National parks and safari areas, with large numbers of raptors being present due to the Vulture Restaurant programme in place on the Reserve.
+The vegetation and fauna characteristics are similar to that of the surrounding National parks and safari areas, with large numbers of raptors being present.
 The dominant vegetation type is Zambezi Teak forest.
 The reserve also holds a large dam along the Masuwe River which flows through the Reserve, and into the Zambezi River.

 Call +263 213 2841003/5/6/9 for more information on our Nakavango Conservation Programme